TDarkShadow/iheartnewvegas/main.md

 [**Meltdown NVSE Upgrade Tweaked**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Meltdown%20NVSE%20Upgrade%201.3.2%20Tweaked.7z)
 Overhauls the Meltdown perk to bring its workings under control and actually work as described.

-> ℹ️ [**Link**](https://www.nexusmods.com/newvegas/mods/65718) to original mod by **miguick**, edited to revert Perk requirements to vanilla, disable the player-only Rampage feature, and disable the companion Meltdown feature.
+> ℹ️ [**Link**](https://www.nexusmods.com/newvegas/mods/65718) to original mod by **miguick**.
+The featured version reverts Perk requirements to vanilla, disables the player-only Rampage feature, and disables the companion Meltdown feature.

 [**Miss Fortune NVSE Upgrade**](https://www.nexusmods.com/newvegas/mods/64709)
 Makes Miss Fortune's effects more consistent.
 Will avoid affecting non-hostile targets, can now recognize and detonate all kinds of weapons, but won't detonate them near the player or companions.